Aadi-stack/Deep-Learning-Projects/README.md

 Follow on GitHub also or LinkedIn:https://www.linkedin.com/in/aaditshukla/

+Projects are:
-Projects are: 1.
-Breast Cancer Detection
+1. Breast Cancer Detection

 2. Human Activity Recognition

 3. Plant Classification

-# Plant classification using  deep learning
-## Deep learning project series in the agriculture domain
+# Plant classification using  deep learning(Deep learning project series in the agriculture domain)

 Farmers every year face economic loss and crop waste due to various diseases in potato plants.
 We will use image classification using CNN and build a mobile app using which a farmer can take a picture and the app will tell you if the plant has a disease or not.
 The technology stack for this project will be,